marco402/plugin-Rtl433-for-SdrSharp/README.md

 ## New Version
+Version 1.5.8.3 April 29, 2025.
+-A user told me a problem with the Bresser device at 868Mhz and sample rate 1000k.
+    -With the replay he gave me, one of the 2 carriers has a minimum period of 5.74μs which requires a minimum sample rate of 350k.
+To solve this problem, I removed the decimation which systematically decimated at 250k.

 Version 1.5.8.0 February 27, 2025.
     -Devices window.
         -Synchronization of the 3 graphs.
 Pulses, Am or Fm and IQ.